 The Western SoMa PEIR determined that implementation of the Community Plan could result in significant impacts on archeological resources and identified two mitigation measures that would reduce these potential impacts to a less than-significant level.
-Western SoMa PEIR Mitigation Measures M-CP-4a: Project-Specific Preliminary Archeological Assessment and M-CP-4b: Procedures for Accidental Discovery of Archeological Resources apply to projects involving any soils-disturbing or soils-improving activities including excavation to a depth of five or more feet below grade.
+Western SoMa PEIR Mitigation Measure M-CP-4a:

+Project-Specific Preliminary Archeological Assessment and M-CP-4b: Procedures for Accidental Discovery of Archeological Resources apply to projects involving any soils-disturbing or soils-improving activities including excavation to a depth of five or more feet below grade.

-Excavation to a depth of four feet would occur for foundations with additional depths of two to three feet beyond the foundation (total depths of six to seven feet) for soil improvement measures for the proposed project.
-Therefore, PEIR Mitigation Measure M-CP-4a would apply to the project.
-The archeological testing program required as part of PEIR Mitigation Measure M-CP-4a, as discussed below, would nullify the need for an accidental discovery program; therefore, PEIR Mitigation Measure M-CP-4b would not apply to the project.
+A portion of the project site had been previously excavated to a depth of approximately 14 feet below street grade.
+However, additional excavation would occur for the below-grade parking area and/or for foundation support.
+As part of the project, the portion of the project site that has not previously been excavated would be excavated to a depth of 16 feet below street grade.
+Therefore, Mitigation Measure M-CP-4a would apply to the project.
+The archeological testing program required as part of Mitigation Measure M-CP-4a, as discussed below, would nullify the need for an accidental discovery program; therefore, Mitigation Measure M-CP-4b would not apply to the project.

-As part of project implementation of PEIR Mitigation Measure M-CP-4a, the Planning Department's archeologists conducted a Preliminary Archeology Review (PAR) of the project site and the proposed project.10 The PAR determined that the potential of the project to adversely affect archeological resources would be avoided by implementation of the Planning Department's Third Standard Archeological Mitigation Measure (Archeological Testing).
-Therefore, in accordance with PEIR Mitigation Measure M-CP-4a (Project Mitigation Measure 3 on page 41), the project sponsor would be required to retain the services of an archaeological consultant from the rotational Department Qualified Archaeological Consultants List maintained by the Planning Department archaeologists, and the selected archeological consultant would be required to undertake an archeological testing program as specified in Project Mitigation Measure 3 on page 41.
+As part of project implementation of Mitigation Measure M-CP-4a, the Planning Department's archeologists conducted a Preliminary Archeology Review (PAR) of the project site and the proposed project.10 The PAR determined that the potential of the project to adversely affect archeological resources would be avoided by implementation of the Planning Department's Third Standard Archeological Mitigation Measure (Archeological Testing).
+Therefore, in accordance with Mitigation Measure M-CP-4a (Project Mitigation Measure 3 on page 45), the project sponsor would be required to retain the services of an archaeological consultant from the rotational Department Qualified Archaeological Consultants List maintained by the Planning Department archaeologists, and the selected archeological consultant would be required to undertake an archeological testing program as specified in Project Mitigation Measure 3 on page 45.
 The project would not result in significant impacts related to archeological resources with implementation of this mitigation measure.